-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The Melanoma Research Foundation (MRF) has submitted a public comment letter to the Food and Drug Administration (FDA) regarding the proposed administrative order to amend Over-the-Counter Monograph M020, which focuses on sunscreen drug products for human use.
 This correspondence is part of the organization's ongoing mission to enhance skin cancer prevention strategies through effective advocacy and education.

-The MRF emphasized its commitment to melanoma research and the more ST
+The MRF emphasized its commitment to melanoma research and the well-being of patients while addressing the urgent more ST

 Minnesota Medical Association Urges CMS to Reconsider Proposed Medicaid Funding Rule (10)

 WASHINGTON, Feb.
 2 -- The Minnesota Medical Association (MMA), representing the state's oldest and largest association for physicians and trainees, has submitted a public comment letter to the Centers for Medicare & Medicaid Services (CMS), addressing concerns over a recently proposed rule regarding Medicaid funding.
-The proposed regulation, which seeks to prohibit federal funding for what it labels "sex-rejecting procedures" for minors under Medicaid and the Children's Health Insurance Program more ST
+The proposed regulation, which seeks to prohibit federal funding for what it labels "sex-rejecting procedures" for minors under Medicaid and the Children's Health Insurance Program (CHIP), has sparked significant debate in the medi more ST

 Mississippi Soybean Association Voices Concerns Over Crop Insurance Changes (10)